 REMOVE KEY - 70: This message will appear when the Personalized Automotive Security System (PASS-Key II) is unable to read the pellet on the ignition key or an improper key pellet has been inserted.
-Wait for the DIC to display STARTING DISABLED DUE TO THEFT SYSTEM REMOVE IGNITION KEY.
+This message typically appears following the display of STARTING DISABLED, REMOVE KEY.
 The instrument panel cluster will then run a timer and change the messages to WAIT 3 MINUTES, WAIT 2 MINUTES, WAIT 1 MINUTE and then START CAR.
 When the REMOVE KEY message is displayed, remove the ignition key.
 Check the ignition key for damage.
 If it is damaged, it may need to be replaced.
 If you see no damage, clean the pellet contacts with a soft cloth or napkin before inserting the key back into the ignition.
 Have your vehicle serviced if the message still appears.

-SERVICE A/C SYSTEM A/C COMPRESSOR OFF - 14: This message appears when the electronic sensors that control the air conditioning and heating systems are no longer working.
+SERVICE A/C SYSTEM - 14: This message appears when the electronic sensors that control the air conditioning and heating systems are no longer working.
 Have the climate control system serviced if you notice a drop in heating and air conditioning efficiency.
 SERVICE AIR BAG - 83: There is a problem with the Supplemental Inflatable Restraint (air bag) system when this message appears.
 Let only a qualified technician work on your vehicle.
-See your Cadillac dealership for service at once.
+See your dealership for service at once.

-SERVICE BRAKE FLUID SWITCH - 37: A defect in the brake fluid detection circuit causes this message to display if the ignition is in the RUN position.
-Have the brake system serviced by a Cadillac technician as soon as possible.
+SERVICE BRAKE FLUID SWITCH - 37: A defect in the brake fluid detection circuit causes this message to display if the ignition is in RUN.
+Have the brake system serviced by a technician as soon as possible.
 If the brake warning light is on, refer to the directions listed in that part.

-SERVICE CHARGING SYSTEM - 102: This message will display when a problem with the charging system has been detected.
-Have your vehicle serviced at your Cadillac dealership.
+SERVICE CHARGING SYS - 102: This message will display when a problem with the charging system has been detected.
+Have your vehicle serviced at your dealership.

-SERVICE ELECTRICAL SYSTEM - 106: This message will display if an electrical problem has occurred within the PCM.
-Have your vehicle serviced by your Cadillac dealership.
+SERVICE ELECTRIC SYS - 106: This message will display if an electrical problem has occurred within the vehicle's electrical system.
+Have your vehicle serviced by your dealership.